 The Dothraki are a very superstitious group.
 Touching the corpse of a man you have not killed yourself is considered bad luck, as well as the number thirteen.
 Witches, or maegi, are reviled as evil and unnatural.
-Wearing armor is for cowards so they often fight with no shirt on or with only vests.

 Riding in carts in a khalasar is reserved for eunuchs, cripples, women with child, the very young and the very old.
 To ride in a cart and not be a member of any of those groups is to be worthy of derision.
 Khalasars keep two sorts of healers.
 Barren women practice with herbs and potions and spells, and eunuch slaves use knife, needle, and fire.
 Dothraki leave deformed newborns behind them for feral dogs to eat.